How the Grateful Dead Rose Above Hard Times on ‘American Beauty’

 Estranged from the band, he retreated to his home and started what turned into a four-year hiatus.
-Although he played on the album, his presence was greatly reduced.
+Hart played on the album, but his presence was greatly reduced.

 "The road was hard for me," Hart told David Browne in So Many Roads: The Life and Times of the Grateful Dead.
 "It was getting really difficult with all the drugs and stuff.
 I did everything everyone was doing.
 I didn’t go off the deep end, but I tried everything."

 Hard as things were for Hart, he was far from alone with his troubles.
 "Every bad thing that could happen while we were recording happened.
 It was just one diabolical bummer after another," Garcia said immediately prior to American Beauty's release.
 "Phil’s father died of cancer.
 My mother died in an automobile accident.
 One of Mickey’s old lady’s kids was killed on a bicycle.
 It was just like there was death happening, cascades of weird s– falling down around our ears."

 Yet, out of all that turmoil, the Grateful Dead produced what's commonly held up as one of their finest records — half of a two-album salvo that took a band known for its live performances and distilled the best and brightest aspects of their capabilities as a studio unit.
 Once again, the band had a Top 30 hit on its hands, and cemented a period of chart success that continued, off and on, for the rest of the group's career.
 They'd release bigger hits and wander further musically afield, but American Beauty has always remained a highlight of the Grateful Dead discography.